learodrigo/chuck-norris-jokes/README.md

 application.
 As I am addicted to those random jokes I still want to see a random joke any 30 seconds, so the random joke should be displayed as an app header along with the navigation menu bar

+## Thoughts
+Even though I didn't manage to complete the 100% of this activity, I had fun and finally set up something from scratch.
+I lost a lot of time dealing with issues between packages.
+Actually, this was the second attempt.
+[My fist tried was here](https://github.com/learodrigo/chuck-norris-random-jokes), where I was doing everything from scratch, but after some time withou success I decided to go with vue cli.